Additional Licensing Scheme

 - certain student halls of residence

-- buildings occupied principally for the purposes of a religious community whose principle occupation is prayer, contemplation, education or the relief of suffering
+- buildings occupied principally for the purposes of a religious community whose principal occupation is prayer, contemplation, education, or the relief of suffering

-- buildings owner occupied with no more than two lodgers
+- buildings which are owner occupied with no more than two lodgers

 HMO licensing updates

-You can get further updates when available by:
+You can get further updates of our HMO licensing scheme, when available, by: